berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 addition, a rendering context can be current for only one thread at one time.

-Issuing OpenGL commands may cause the X bu er to be ushed.
+Issuing OpenGL commands may cause the X buffer to be ushed.
 In particular, calling glFlush() will ush both the X and OpenGL render- ing streams.

-Some state is shared between the OpenGL and X. The pixel values in the X frame bu er are shared.
-The X double bu er extension (DBE) has a de nition for which bu er is currently the displayed bu er.
+Some state is shared between the OpenGL and X. The pixel values in the X frame buffer are shared.
+The X double buffer extension (DBE) has a definition for which buffer is currently the displayed buffer.
 This information is shared with GLX.
-The state of which bu er is displayed tracks in both extensions, independent of which extension initiates a bu er swap.
+The state of which buffer is displayed tracks in both extensions, independent of which extension initiates a buffer swap.

 2.3 Direct Rendering and Address Spaces
 --------------------------------------------------------